 Just reading over this, it all seems a little subdued.
 I’m actually in a very good place.
 For me, having a sense of humour has been key to getting through the last year.
 It wasn’t always easy, but I really do believe the old cliche: laughter is the best medicine.
 My friends have been amazing in helping me.
 We just laugh constantly (I mean, we breathe sometimes too) and it helps me no end.

 I recently turned thirty (as I’ve mentioned about a million times!) and instead of the anticipated freak-out, I’m actually really at peace with it all.
 Really.
 Ahem.
 Honestly though, I’m still a silly, slightly crazy, giggling pile of incompetence and that’s okay.
+I have learned over the years not to take myself so seriously.
 I’m really learning to be okay with who I am, and who I am not.

 So, in conclusion, here’s what I did last month instead of correcting exam scripts… because necessary.